 - Who the ICO should contact if it needs more information.

-The ICO won’t expect you to provide a comprehensive analysis, given the limited time you have.
+The ICO won’t expect a comprehensive analysis, given the limited time you have.
 However, it will expect you to demonstrate an awareness of what’s happened and how the damage should be addressed.

-Once you’ve notified the ICO, it will confirm receipt, and the incident will go on a list of active cases that the organisation is looking into.
+Once you’ve notified the ICO, it will confirm receipt, and the incident will go on a list of active cases.
 You will generally hear back within a few weeks if the investigators are happy with your actions.

 But if the ICO suspects a GDPR violation, it may begin a formal investigation, which can take several months to complete.

-Developed by data protection and cyber security experts with more than 15 years’ data privacy and cyber security experience, we have the knowledge and tools to help educational institutes of all sizes achieve GDPR compliance.
+Our tool was developed by data protection and cyber security experts with more than 15 years’ data privacy and cyber security experience, and now comes with a free two-week trial.